gtrentz/AuthApp/README.md

 ## Environment Variables

-Create a `.env` file at the root of the project and add the following variables:
+Create a file called `.env` and add your credentials:

 ```bash
 # Server Port